Housing | Hopelink Hopelink

 Transitional & Long-Term Housing

-Hopelink's transitional and long-term housing programs in Bellevue, Bothell, Duvall and Redmond include comprehensive support to help families move from crisis to stability.
+Hopelink’s transitional and long-term housing programs in Bellevue, Bothell, Duvall, and Redmond include comprehensive support to help families move from crisis to stability.
 Transitional housing units provide a secure home for up to two years.
-Families in long-term housing are able to stay longer, as long as they meet their lease requirements.
+Families in long-term housing can stay longer, as long as they meet their lease requirements.

-While your family is living in Hopelink housing, you will work closely with a skilled Case Manager to identify your strengths, overcome obstacles, and set and meet goals designed to find and maintain permanent housing.
+While families are living in Hopelink housing, they will work closely with a skilled case manager to identify strengths, overcome obstacles, and set and meet goals designed to find and maintain permanent housing.

 If you require assistance with eviction prevention, or with moving in costs, please visit our financial assistance page.